-- 3. Location of other facilities near the proposed project and if the location is to include other types of facilities; - 4.
+- 1. Reason why facility must be located in the shoreline jurisdiction; - 2.
+Alternative locations considered and reasons for their rejection; - 3.
+Location of other facilities near the proposed project and if the location is to include other types of facilities; - 4.
 Proposed method of construction and plans to control erosion and turbidity during construction; - 5.
 Plans for restoration of areas disturbed during construction; - 6.
 Possibility of locating proposed facility within existing utility right-of-way; and - 7.
 Geotechnical Report when proposed in a geologically hazardous area.

-- 1. General Regulations - On-site utility features serving a primary use, such as a water, sewer or gas line to a residence, are accessory utilities and shall be considered a part of the primary use. - b.
+- 1. General Regulations - a.
+On-site utility features serving a primary use, such as a water, sewer or gas line to a residence, are accessory utilities and shall be considered a part of the primary use. - b.
 All utility facilities shall be designed and located to assure no net loss of shoreline ecological functions, preserve the natural landscape, and minimize conflicts with present and planned land and shoreline uses while meeting the needs of future populations in areas planned to accommodate growth per the Thurston County Comprehensive Plan. - c.
-Non-water-oriented utility production and processing facilities shall not be allowed in shoreline jurisdiction unless it can be demonstrated that no other feasible option is available. - d.
+Non-water-oriented utility production and processing facilities, such as power plants and sewage treatment plants, or parts of those facilities, shall not be allowed in shoreline jurisdiction unless it can be demonstrated that no other feasible option is available. - d.
 Transmission facilities shall be located outside of the shoreline area where feasible.
-When located in the shoreline area, they must be constructed, designed and located to assure no net loss of shoreline ecological functions. - e.
+When located in the shoreline area, they must be constructed, designed and located to assure no net loss of shoreline ecological functions.

+- e.
 Utilities shall be located in existing rights-of-way and corridors whenever possible. - f.
 New or expanded utility facilities shall be located in areas that do not require shoreline stabilization, dredging, extensive cut/fill and other forms of shoreline alteration to the greatest extent feasible. - g.
 Maintenance of existing utilities shall be carried out in manner that will not result in a net loss of shoreline ecological functions, and any unavoidable adverse impacts shall be mitigated.
 This includes minimization of vegetation removal, and mitigation of any adversely affected area. - h.
 Where feasible and consistent with shoreline ecological functions, new and replacement utility lines shall be underground. - i.
 Development of pipelines and cables on tidelands and development of facilities that may require periodic maintenance that disrupts shoreline ecological functions should be prohibited unless no other feasible alternative exists.
 When allowed, the location, design and construction of such facilities shall not result in a net loss of shoreline ecological functions or significant impacts to the other shoreline resources and values. - 2.
 Sewage Treatment Plants and Outfalls. - a.
 Where allowed, sewage treatment plant outfalls shall be below the extreme low water mark and are permitted only where adequate natural water circulation can be provided. - b.
 Sewage facilities shall be located within existing rights-of-way when feasible. - c.
 To the maximum extent possible, sewage treatment plant outfalls shall be located where their effluent will not negatively impact commercial and recreational shellfish and other critical habitat and marine resource areas.
-Mitigation may be required for any adverse impacts to fisheries and wildlife resources, natural systems and sensitive areas.
+Mitigation may be required for any adverse impacts to fisheries and wildlife resources, natural systems and sensitive areas. - d.

-d.
 Discharge of untreated effluent over or into the shorelines of the county is prohibited.